Why does my car stall when I turn on the air conditioner?

 From there, the hot liquid is cooled in the condenser and transferred to the receiver drier.
 This component prepares the refrigerant for entry into the evaporator by removing any excess moisture.

-The liquid now enters the evaporator Once complete, the air circulated through the cabin is blown past the evaporator core and the heat is released.
+The liquid now enters the evaporator once complete, the air circulated through the cabin is blown past the evaporator core and the heat is released.

 What you feel after that is cool, dry air.